deeppavlov/DeepPavlov/README.md

 There are two abstract classes for trainable components: **Estimator** and **NNModel**.
 [**Estimators**](deeppavlov/core/models/estimator.py) are fit once on any data with no batching or validation patience, so it can be painlessly done at the time of pipeline initialization.
-A good example of Estimators are [vocabs](deeppavlov/core/data/vocab.py).
-Every Estimator has to implement method `fit`.
+[Vocab](deeppavlov/core/data/vocab.py) is a good example of Estimator. `fit` method has to be implemented for each Estimator.
-[**NNModel**](deeppavlov/core/models/nn_model.py) requires a more complex training, it trains on the same data it predicts on plus ground truth answers for multiple epochs with periodic validation and logging.
+[**NNModel**](deeppavlov/core/models/nn_model.py) requires a more complex training.
+It trains on the same data it predicts on and ground truth answers.
+The process takes multiple epochs with periodic validation and logging.
-Every NNModel has to implement `train_on_batch` method.
+`train_on_batch` method has to be implemented for each NNModel.

 Training is triggered by `deeppavlov.core.commands.train.train_model_from_config()` function.

 ### Train config

-Estimators that need to be trained have to also have `fit_on` parameter with a list of names input parameters.
+Estimators that are trained should also have `fit_on` parameter with a list of input parameters's names.
-An NNModel has to have `in_y` parameter with list of names of ground truth answers.
+A NNModel has to have `in_y` parameter with list of ground truth answers's names.
 For example:

 ```json
 [